Welcome Home, Roxy Carmichael

-Welcome Home, Roxy Carmichael is a 1990 American comedy-drama film directed by Jim Abrahams and starring Winona Ryder and Jeff Daniels.
+Welcome Home, Roxy Carmichael is a 1990 American comedy drama film that was directed by Jim Abrahams and written by Karen Leigh Hopkins.
+It stars Winona Ryder and Jeff Daniels.

 Plot

-Dinky Bossetti is a 15-year-old girl who was adopted as a baby.
-Dinky is an unkempt goth kid who is constantly picked on at school, although it is not obvious which came first – her antisocial attitude or her being rejected by her adoptive parents and peers.
-Dinky finds solace in her "Ark", a small cabin-boat beached on a lake shore.
-In and around the boat, Dinky has collected a menagerie of abandoned animals.

-Dinky's adoptive mother Rochelle is disappointed that the daughter she chose has no interest in "feminine" things, such as makeup and nice clothing.
+Dinky Bossetti is a 15-year-old girl who was adopted as a baby and is constantly picked on at school.
+Dinky's antisocial attitude and behavior is caused by her intelligence, her adoptive parents not accepting her for who she is, and being bullied by her peers.
+Dinky's adoptive mother Rochelle is disappointed that her daughter has no interest in "feminine" things, such as makeup and nice clothing.
 Her adoptive father, Les, passively allows his wife to scold Dinky and send her to various "counselors" who are little more than temporary jailers.
 Her teachers give her no support when classmates ostracize, taunt, and throw things at her.
 Dinky enjoys thumbing her nose at her peers and embarrasses Gerald, a cute popular boy, by reading a condescending love poem to him in class.

 Dinky is befriended by the new school guidance counselor Elizabeth Zaks, who recognizes her intelligence and spirit.
-Ms. Zaks tries to encourage Dinky to improve her appearance and get along with others more effectively, without compromising her true self.
-Gerald begins to take an interest in Dinky and tries to get other students to stop harassing her, but Dinky doesn't notice, even though he occasionally spies on her.
-Dinky becomes convinced that she is the abandoned daughter of Roxy Carmichael, a minor film star who left town for Hollywood 15 years before.
-Roxy has been invited to return to town to assist in the dedication of a new municipal building, and she has accepted.
-Dinky becomes fixated on the many similarities she shares with Roxy and questions the town folks for memories of her.
-The news of her return stirs up old jealousies and insecurities: old schoolmates gossip wildly.
-Dinky harasses Denton Webb, Roxy's old boyfriend, for information and he lets it slip that Roxy secretly had his baby before she left town, not realizing that Dinky now believes he is her father.
-Denton becomes so obsessed with Roxy's return that his wife Barbara moves out.
+Ms. Zaks tries to encourage Dinky to improve her appearance and get along better with others without compromising her true self.
+Gerald begins to show interest in Dinky and tries to get other students to stop harassing her, but Dinky takes no notice as she becomes convinced that she is the abandoned daughter of Roxy Carmichael, a former town resident who left for Hollywood and has been invited to return for the dedication of a new municipal building.
+Dinky becomes fixated on the many similarities she shares with Roxy and questions the townsfolk for memories of her.
+Dinky is then led to Denton Webb, Roxy's old boyfriend.
+He reveals that he and Roxy secretly had a child before she left town.
+Dinky's questions about Roxy prompt Denton to become obsessed with revisiting his romance, causing him to become more short-tempered and dismissive of his family.
+Fed up, his wife leaves him and tells him that Roxy never loved him.